-- The program's three-year mean for the licensure exam pass rate is at or above the national mean for the same three-year period. - At least 70% of entering students complete the nursing program within three years. - At least 85% of graduates rate themselves as average or above in demonstrating nursing process, caring, and professional behaviors within 6-12 months of graduation. - At least 85% of employers rate graduates as average or above in demonstrating nursing process, caring, and professional behaviors within 6-12 months of graduation. - At least 80% of graduates report employment in nursing within 6-12 months of graduation.
+The program's three-year mean for the licensure exam pass rate is at or above the national mean for the same three-year period.
+The national mean is 83.1%.
+SMCC pass rates were 87.8% for all first-time test takers during the same period.

+- At least 70% of entering students complete the nursing program within three years.
+SMCC meets this goal at 76.3%. - At least 85% of graduates rate themselves as average or above in demonstrating nursing process, caring, and professional behaviors within 6-12 months of graduation.
+SMCC's results are 95%. - At least 80% of graduates report employment in nursing within 6-12 months of graduation.
+SMCC results are 95% employment within 6-12 months.